 Visiting made for a fascinating morning.
 William, my guide, met me at the entrance to the seven-level interpretive centre, which is constructed into a hillside in the foothills of the Canadian Rockies.
 A member of the Piikani Nation, William explained the importance of the site to his ancestors.

-As we handled faithfully reconstructed artefacts made from hide, he explained that the English name for his people is the Blackfoot.
+As we handled items made from bison hide, he explained that the English name for his people is the Blackfoot.
 The plains are prone to lightning strikes that cause localised fires.
 As leather was a valuable resource, Piikani walking across burnt ground would remove and carry their moccasins — hence their black feet.

-A short film, William and interpretive boards explained how members of the tribe worked together to create a V-shaped funnel leading to the cliff edge.
+Information provided by William, a short film and interpretive boards explained how members of the tribe worked together to create a V-shaped funnel leading to the cliff edge.
 Men wore wolf skins and another donned the pelt of a calf to lead the bison towards the edge of the cliff before initiating a deadly stampede.

 The bodies of the bison that crashed to the ground would be processed for natural materials and food.
 Pemmican, a form of preserved meat, would be buried in the ground to preserve it.

-Getting there — Head-Smashed-In Buffalo Jump is 185km south of Calgary, close to Fort MacLeod.
+Getting there — Head-Smashed-In Buffalo Jump is 185 kilometres (115 miles) south of Calgary, close to Fort MacLeod.
 Allow a couple of hours to drive there.
 Nanton, home of the Bomber Command Museum, is worth pausing in along the way.